ipfs/ipfs-docs/docs/concepts/nodes.md

 Features of a bootstrap node:

 - All default bootstrap nodes are part of the public DHT.
-- The list of bootstrap nodes a or JS-IPFS node connects to is configurable in their config files.
+- The list of bootstrap nodes a JS-IPFS node connects to is configurable in their config files.

 Limitations of a bootstrap node: